SenneRoot/VELOX/README.md

 Welcome to VELOX – your gateway to enhancing the speed limits of your Tenways eBike!

-VELOX is an open-source project aimed at unlocking the potential for increased speed on Tenways eBikes.
+VELOX, which stands for **Velocity Enhancement Limit Override X**, is an open-source project aimed at unlocking the potential for increased speed on Tenways eBikes.
 Our goal is to provide a method to push the boundaries of your eBike's performance.

 ### Project Goals

 The primary objective of VELOX is to empower eBike enthusiasts by offering a solution to elevate the speed limits of their Tenways eBikes.
-Through development and testing, we aim to create a reliable and user-friendly enhancement system that allows riders to experience an amplified velocity.
+Through meticulous development and testing, we aim to create a reliable and user-friendly enhancement system that allows riders to experience an amplified velocity.

 ### Key Features